St. Lucie County offering free COVID-19 testing this weekend, even without symptoms

 Those who receive the test should get their results within 24-48 hours.

-"Some people may even be afraid to go to the hospital from what they've heard versus a private bus," said Ryan Holmes whose sister had COVID-19.
+"Some people may even be afraid to go to the hospital from what they've heard versus a private bus," Ryan Holmes, whose sister had COVID-19, said.

-"It will bring a lot of peace of mind to people who may have just not gotten tested and if they get one test then it might calm them down just enough," said Smith.

 Sperber said the health department chose sites where residents may not have access to transportation and can instead walk to get tested.